kamilburda/batcher/dev/_pages/Usage.md

 ## Exporting Images Opened in GIMP

-Open an image in GIMP and select `File → Export Images...`.
+If you have multiple images opened in GIMP, you can use `File → Export Images...` to export them to the specified file format.

 A dialog appears that allows you to adjust export settings, such as the output folder, filenames and the file extension.

 ![Dialog of Export Images](../assets/images/screenshot_dialog_export_images.png){: .align-center}

-To export images, simply press the `Export` button.
+To export images, press the `Export` button.

 Note that this feature exports images to another file format.
-It does not mass-save XCF images in their original locations.
+If you intend to batch-save XCF images in their original locations, use `File → Edit and Save Images...` instead.

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings).
 For information on procedures and constraints, see [Procedures and Constraints](#procedures-and-constraints) below.